Evil Queen (Disney): Games

-A 2014 weekly challenge in Disney Infinity: Toy Box included "Mirror Mirror" obstacle course that pit Snow White against the Evil Queen in a race for the poisonous apple.
-Downloadable Queen-themed avatar costumes were made available for the users of the PlayStation 3 and Xbox 360 video game consoles.
-A webcam browser game Become Your Inner Villain hosted on Disneyland Resort's Facebook page enables the player turn into one of four villains including the Evil Queen.
-Her dungeon and laboratory (complete with the Mirror) are featured in the online game Aaah-Choo.

 In the 1990 video game Castle of Illusion Starring Mickey Mouse, an old witch named Mizrabel takes the form of the Evil Queen after draining the youth from Minnie Mouse.
 In 2012's Epic Mickey: Power of Illusion, the previously defeated Mizrabel returns to transform into various Disney villains, including the Queen, before setting on Maleficent.
 In 2013's HD remake of Castle of Illusion, Mizrabel looks like a cross between the Queen and Maleficent in her youthful form and professes her ambition to be "the fairest of them all".

-The Queen is a playable character to unlock for a limited time in the video game Disney Magic Kingdoms.
+The Evil Queen in person is one of the four Disney Villains that appear in 1999 video game Disney's Villains' Revenge, voiced by Louise Chamis.
+Jiminy Cricket and the player venture into the worlds of the stories to restore the happy endings.
+In the game's final story, it is shown that the Queen has a lair resembling her poisoned apple inside the forest, where she intends to put the Seven Dwarfs to eternal sleep.
+The player needs to correctly mix ingredients for several potions including the True Love Potion to magically summon the Prince so he can save Snow White with a kiss.
+It is followed by the fight with the Queen in which the player has to reflect her magic ball spells, until she retreats to her lair.
+There, while asking her mirror, she suddenly transforms into a hag and is frightened to death by her own reflection in the magic mirror that then breaks.